Metadata#

 Codecs#

-As the underlying metadata is in raw binary (see
+The underlying metadata is in raw binary (see

-data model) it
+data model) and so it

 must be encoded and decoded.
 The C API does not do this, but the Python API will